I was born in Kingaroy, Queensland, Australia in October 1949, which makes me 67 years old as I rewrite this.

 It has a name, "Homonymous Hemianopia".

-So, therefore I haven't been able to do a lot of things.
+So, therefore I am not able to do a lot of things as well as I used to.

-One is not being allowed to drive, the another is updating these pages.
+One is not being allowed to drive.
+Another is not updating these pages as frequently as I used to.

 I can still see the Laptop screen but as you can imagine, it presents problems at times.

-I'm a lot slower using it and the light intensity of the screen can be a problem.
+I'm a bit slower using it and the light intensity of the screen can be a problem.

 With masses of people now on Facebook, most of my time is spent there, rather than here, but I still love doing these pages, so that one or two people have something to read. :) :) :)